 (No, I am NOT going to explain in here how to actually do these.
 That would take waaaayyyy too much time for one post, and I just don’t have that!
-If you need to know how to do this before you help your kiddo figure it out, I highly recommend Math Is Fun.)
+If you need to know how to do this before you help your kiddo figure it out, I highly recommend these free resources.)

 Addition/Subtraction with Decimals

 Adding and subtracting with decimals is a bit trickier than you may thing.
 However, when you’re doing it with money, it makes it easier to explain to the kiddos why the decimal point needs to line up!
 It makes no sense for you to add $2.50 and $3 to get $2.53.

 This is another easy way to see how coupons teach math!
 If bags of potatoes cost $2 each, and you need to buy four bags, how much will you pay?
 (Tip: the answer is $8.)

 Division is best used in couponing to discover unit price and find out if you’re really getting a good deal or not.